 - Mud snails eggs can impede clam nets from operating correctly.

 - Boxes that protect clams from both the top and bottom are a better method to protect planted clams from both milky ribbon worms and green crabs.

 Utilize Updated Resource Assessment Tools:

-- Recruitment Boxes are an easy tool that can be used to increase information about the production of a particular flat.
+- Recruitment boxes are an simple tool that can be used to increase information about the production of a particular flat.
 The use of these boxes has redefined the terms “productive,” and “dead mud.”
 Data (see this and this for examples) from the recruitment boxes indicates that areas with few live commercial or juvenile clams may actually be tremendously productive in terms of wild clam recruitment- it’s just that these animals aren’t surviving to commercial sizes due to predation.